tmpbci/LJ/README.md

 (Doc in Progress)

 - kpps live modification for glitch art.
-- A grid style warp correction process in webUI
+- A grid style warp correction process in webUI.
+- IP change should not need a LJ relaunch

 #